Editar

 Using telemetry data to find performance issues

 If you must troubleshoot the performance (especially slow SQL queries or SQL deadlocks), the environment diagnostics page in Microsoft Dynamics Lifecycle Services (LCS) shows valuable telemetry data.
 You can use this data to find potential performance issues in code, configuration, or design.
-For more details, see Monitoring and diagnostics tools in Lifecycle Services.
+For more information, see Monitoring and diagnostics tools in Lifecycle Services.
 That information should help you determine why some batch processes or form loads are slow.

 Performance testing